 A wide choice of subject matter and a very flexible degree structure are offered.
 100-level courses enable students to understand the big issues relating to an area or topic, and provide fundamental research and analytical skills.

-To advance to 200-level History, students need to complete 15 points in History with a B grade or better, or 30 points in History (and/or Ancient History – CLAS 111 and CLAS 112).
-Or students need to have obtained a B average in 60 points in any subject.
+To advance to 200-level History, students need to complete 15 points in History with a B grade or better, or 30 points in History or ancient history – CLAS 111 and CLAS 112.
+Or students need to have obtained a B average in 60 points in other appropriate subjects.

 200-level and beyond

 Courses available at 200 and 300-level offer further topics in European, American, Asian, New Zealand, and world history.
 They also cover Australian history, feminist history, the history of war, and Māori tribal history.

 Focusing more closely on specific topics, 200 and 300-level courses equip students with more advanced skills in the interpretation of evidence, research, and the evaluation of competing arguments.